Redfall: Development

 Redfall was announced during the Xbox and Bethesda E3 2021 showcase on June 13, 2021.
-The game is being developed by Arkane Studios at their Austin, Texas locations.
+The game was developed by Arkane Studios at their Austin, Texas locations, with Roundhouse Studios providing additional assistance and support.
 Co-Creative Director Ricardo Bare stated that the game will continue Arkane's tradition of making each game different from the last, but will still focus on deep worldbuilding and inventive game mechanics.
 On May 12, 2022, it was announced that the release was delayed to the first half of 2023.
-On January 25, 2023, Arkane Austin announced that Redfall will release on May 2, 2023.
+Redfall released on May 2, 2023.
+At launch, 60 FPS was not available on the console versions of the game, with it being added months later in October 2023.